University of Technology Sydney

 Intent:

 Teamwork and collaboration are considered highly important skills for all healthcare professionals.
 The need for effective teams is vital due to increasing patient complexity and specialisation of care.
-This assessment provides the opportunity for students to demonstrate their teamwork, collaboration and communication as well as essential skills like critical thinking, debating and sharing important information.
+This assessment provides the opportunity for students to demonstrate their understanding of teamwork, collaboration and communication as well as essential skills like critical thinking and reflection.
 All these skills are vital for providing safe, quality healthcare to all patients.

 Objective(s):